leamas/org.opencpn.OpenCPN/README.md

 ======================

-This is the OpenCPN flatkap packaging.
+This is the OpenCPN flatpak packaging.
 See https://www.opencpn.org for info.